What Is Domestic Abuse? Exploring The Definition, Types, And How To Handle It

 Financial

-This type of abuse can involve restricting access to financial means for the purpose of limiting freedoms of another partner (or partners).
+This type of abuse can involve restricting financial means for the purpose of limiting freedoms of another partner (or partners).
 This abuse may include taking credit or bank cards, strictly controlling all finances or preventing the survivor from earning an independent income—generally forcing them to rely upon the abuser to survive.

 Technological